An opportunity to improve business processes

 You must have a bank account in the United States to use Zelle.
-Transactions typically occur in minutes when the recipient’s email address or U.S. mobile number is already enrolled with Zelle.
+Transactions typically occur within minutes.
+If your recipient is not yet registered with Zelle, it could take between 1 and 3 days.
 Zelle is only available for retail clients for personal payments.

 Branch Banking and Trust Company, Member FDIC.

 Zelle and the Zelle marks are registered trademarks of Early Warning Services, LLC.
 Zelle and the Zelle related marks and logos are property of Early Warning Service, LLC.